NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/model.rst

 To run the model backwards, set both the time_step and the duration to negative values

 Configuring the Model
 ---------------------

+To set up your simulation, you need to add various items to teh model: maps, movers, weatherers, ...

+.. note: This is where we add note

 Running the Model